jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2021-04-10 TODO Content Reorganization

-- [ ] ..
+- [x] ..
 Replacing "new computer language" with "Encircle".
     - [x] In Encircle-Language-Spec
-    - [ ] In Encircle-Language-Spec-Plans
+    - [x] In Encircle-Language-Spec-Plans
-        - [x] Searching "new language" rendered more results
-        - [x] Searching for "Computer Language" rendered more results
-        - [x] Searching for "a Encircle".
-- [ ] Experiments 0.4 / 0.9 / 2.0 / 3
+- [ ] __Experiments 0.4 / 0.9 / 2.0 / 3__
     - [ ] Different names for these versions / implementations?
-    - [ ] "experimental version x.x of a new computer language"?
+    - [x] ~~"experimental version x.x of a new computer language"?~~
-    - [ ] "Code generator experiment 0.4 / 0.9"
+    - [x] ~~"Code generator experiment 0.4 / 0.9"~~
-    - [ ] "Engine experiment 2.0"
+    - [x] ~~"Engine experiment 2.0"~~
-    - [ ] Or just: Creator 0.4, Creator 0.9, Creator 2.0 and Circle 3?
-Just the names they had?
+    - [x] ~~Or just: Creator 0.4, Creator 0.9, Creator 2.0 and Circle 3?
+Just the names they had?~~
     - [ ] >> Or "experiment x.x"?
+    - [x] Searching for 0.4 in the Encircle-Language-Spec repo
+    - [x] Searching for 0.9 in the Encircle-Language-Spec repo
+    - [x] Searching for 2.0 in the Encircle-Language-Spec repo
+    - [x] Searching for 3 in Encircle-Language-Spec repo
+    - [x] Searching for 0.4 in the Encircle-Language-Spec-Plans repo
+    - [x] Searching for 0.9 in the Encircle-Language-Spec-Plans repo
+    - [x] Searching for 2.0 in the Encircle-Language-Spec-Plans repo
+    - [x] Searching for 3 in the Encircle-Language-Spec-Plans repo > replaced some occurrences
+    - [ ] ~ Renaming 2.0 to 2? > May make less searchable.
+    - [ ] ~ Renaming 3 to 3.0?
 - [x] Repeating some of root README in spec README
+- [ ] Searching for "will"
+    - [ ] (Might not easily milden the tone of everything.
+But I seem to keep tripping over the word "will".
+It might be replaced with "might" to become closer to the truth quite easily.)
 - [ ] __Moving around texts__
     - [ ] `<< detailed work >>`
-        - [ ] ->..
-Broader View: WAS AT: "Diagram & Text Code Expression"
         - [ ] Might do the *Spec* first.
         - [ ] Moves to "Implementations".
             - [ ] Perhaps searching for 0.4 or 0.9 or 2.0 might help.
         - [ ] Moves to "Pointers".
         - [ ] Moves to "Text Code".
         - [ ] Loose ideas: regroup or clear out
         - [ ] I seem to have difficulty not changing the tone of texts too.
+        - [ ] Postponed: Broader View: WAS AT: "Diagram & Text Code Expression"

 #### 2021-04-11 Brainstorm "Design Time = Run Time" Reformulations / The I form